Which LCD Mode is Best Suited for Digital Signage?

 - 50% faster G-to-G response time ensures better moving picture presentation

 Both VA and IPS are common technologies for wide-view liquid crystals, with each approach differing in how the liquid crystals align with respect to the substrate with the assistance of a polymer alignment layer.
-Whereas the liquid crystals are aligned horizontally in IPS-type display, the opposite is true for vertical alignment-type display.
+Whereas the liquid crystals are aligned horizontally in an IPS-type display, the opposite is true for vertical alignment-type display.
 Today, VA technology far surpasses that of IPS as further variations on VA, such as SVA (Super-VA), allow for greater performance in the public information display segment.